Ragazzi fuori (Clara song)

-"Ragazzi fuori" is a song by Italian singer-songwriter Clara.
-It was released on 5 April 2024 by Warner Music Italy as the fifth single from her debut studio album Primo.
+"Ragazzi fuori" is a song co-written and recorded by Italian singer-songwriter Clara.
+It was released on 5 April 2024 by Warner Music Italy as the fifth single from her debut studio album, Primo.

 Description

 The song was written and composed by the artist together with Alessandro La Cava, Vincenzo Centrella, and composer Stefano Lentini, who also handled the orchestration and production.
 The song was included on the soundtrack of the fourth season of the Italian television series Mare fuori.

 The song was later included as the first track on the singer-songwriter's debut studio album, Primo, released in 2024.

 Music video

 The lyric video for the song was released on February 16, 2024, via the Clara's YouTube channel.